 - A lid is placed on the jar and left undisturbed for three days.

 - When the lid is removed, the fleas will never jump out of the jar; their behavior has been set for the rest of their lives.

 - Moreover when the fleas reproduce their offspring will follow their example.

 Policy Lessons For Risk-Based Capital

-The NCUA’s RBC #2 proposal lists more than 70 categories for which credit unions would be required to calculate capital following their legally mandated risk weighting.
+The NCUA’s RBC #2 proposal lists more than 70 categories for which credit unions would be required to calculate capital according to their legally mandated rule’s risk weighting.